Swanbourne - Mount Claremont

 Swanbourne - Mount Claremont is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Swanbourne - Mount Claremont, as per the latest Census, houses accounted for 79.4% of dwellings, with other types such as semi-detached properties, apartments, and 'other' dwellings making up 20.7%.
-This is compared to Perth metropolitan area's 68.6% houses and 31.3% other dwellings.
-Home ownership in Swanbourne - Mount Claremont stood at 43.6%, similar to the Perth metro figure, with mortgaged dwellings at 35.0% and rented ones at 21.3%.
-The median monthly mortgage repayment was $3,250, lower than the Perth metro average of $3,293.
-Weekly rent median was $450, matching the Perth metro figure.
-Nationally, Swanbourne - Mount Claremont's mortgage repayments were significantly higher at $3,250 compared to Australia's average of $1,863, while rents were substantially above the national figure of $375.
+Swanbourne - Mount Claremont's dwelling structures, as per the latest Census, consisted of 79.4% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 68.6% houses and 31.3% other dwellings.
+Home ownership in the area was 43.6%, with mortgaged dwellings at 35.0% and rented ones at 21.3%.
+The median monthly mortgage repayment was $3,250, below Perth metro's average of $3,293.
+The median weekly rent was $450, matching Perth metro's figure but higher than the national average of $375.
+Nationally, Swanbourne - Mount Claremont's mortgage repayments were significantly higher at $1,863.

 Frequently Asked Questions - Housing